-- (1) SAHA's public housing waiting list must be organized in such a manner to allow SAHA to accurately identify and select families in the proper order, according to the admissions policies described in this ACOP. - (a) The waiting list will contain the following information for each applicant listed: - (i) Name and social security number of head of household; - (ii) Number of family members; - (iii) Estimated amount annual income (if disclosed); - (iv) Accessibility requirement, if any; - (v) Date and time of application / confirmation number; - (vi) Household type (family, elderly, disabled); - (vii) Admission preference, if any; - (viii) Race and ethnicity of the head of household; and - (ix) The specific site(s) selected. - (2) SAHA may adopt one community-wide waiting list or site-based waiting lists.
+- (1) SAHA's public housing waiting list must be organized in such a manner to allow SAHA to accurately identify and select families in the proper order, according to the admissions policies described in this ACOP. - (a) The waiting list will contain the following information for each applicant listed: - (i) Name and social security number of head of household; - (ii) Number of family members; - (iii) Estimated amount annual income (if disclosed); - (iv) Accessibility requirement, if any; - (v) Date and time of application / confirmation number; - (vi) Household type (family, elderly, disabled); - (vii) Admission preference, if any; and - (viii) Race and ethnicity of the head of household - (2) SAHA may adopt one community-wide waiting list or site-based waiting lists.
 SAHA must obtain approval from HUD through submission of its Annual Plan before it may offer site-based waiting lists.
-Site-based waiting lists allow families to select the development where they wish to reside and must be consistent with all applicable civil rights and fair housing laws and regulations [24 CFR 903.7(b)(2)]. - (a) SAHA will maintain one single community-wide waiting list with preferred developments.
+Site-based waiting lists allow families to select the development where they wish to reside and must be consistent with all applicable civil rights and fair housing laws and regulations [24 CFR 903.7(b)(2)]. - (a) SAHA will maintain a single community-wide waiting list for its developments.
+Within that list, SAHA will designate subparts to easily identify who should be offered the next available unit (i.e., general

-- (3) HUD requires that public housing applicants must be offered the opportunity to be placed on the waiting list for any tenant-based or project-based voucher or moderate rehabilitation program that SAHA operates if 1) the other programs' waiting lists are open, and 2) the family is qualified for the other programs [24 CFR 982.205(a)(2)(i)]. - (4) HUD permits, but does not require, SAHA maintain a single merged waiting list for their public housing, Section 8, and other subsidized housing programs [24 CFR 982.205(a)(1)]. - (a) SAHA will not merge the public housing waiting list with the waiting list for any other program SAHA operates.
+- occupancy developments, elderly/disabled developments, accessible units). - (b) SAHA will maintain the current single community-wide waiting list with preferred developments until exhausted. - (3) HUD requires that public housing applicants must be offered the opportunity to be placed on the waiting list for any tenant-based or project-based voucher or moderate rehabilitation program that SAHA operates if 1) the other programs' waiting lists are open, and 2) the family is qualified for the other programs [24 CFR 982.205(a)(2)(i)]. - (4) HUD permits, but does not require, SAHA maintain a single merged waiting list for their public housing, Section 8, and other subsidized housing programs [24 CFR 982.205(a)(1)]. - (a) SAHA will not merge the public housing waiting list with the waiting list for any other program SAHA operates.